Magnetron85/Radiology-Right-Click/readme.txt

 User enters date and time of scan in GUI (defaulted to 13 hours in future).
 Function returns time, medication and dosage for contrast allergy premedication per ACR contrast manual.

+### Calculate Fleischner
+Adapted from https://github.com/EricVanBogaert/AutoHotKey-for-Radiology.
+Thank you Eric Van Bogaert!
+To use, highlight a sentence in a radiology report and right click.
+It will display a message box with nodule descriptors and copy the recommendation into the report at the end of the highlighted sentence.

+This uses a heuristic approach to analyzing the language, so it may not work for all cases.
+Some important caveats:
+- It accepts 1-3 measurements separated by "x" with optional spaces.
+Must have "mm" or "cm" at the end e.g. 1.0 x 2.0 x 3.0 cm, 1.0x2.0 mm, or 1 mm
+- It will always use the single number or average of the two largest measurements for Fleischner category.
+- It will always categoirize a calcified nodule as benign and not recommend follow-up
+- If the sentence contains "solid" and "ground glass" descriptors, it will consider it a part-solid nodule

+Examples of well-formed sentences:
+"Incidental right upper lobe solid noncalcified pulmonary nodule measuring 7 x 8 mm (series 1, image 30)."
+"Multiple bilateral groundglass pulmonary nodules, largest measuring 1.5 x 1.5 cm in the left lower lobe."
+"Part solid nodule in the right middle lobe with groundglass and solid components.
+    The solid component measures 6 x 4 x 8 mm."

 ## Contributions